Kaboom242/quillquest-stories/Golemheart/StoryChecklist.md

 ## Outline
-- Create a separate outline document (e.g., Chap**Show don't Tell:** Use sensory details strategically, not constantly.
+- Create a separate outline document (e.g., Chapter###-outline.md)
+- **Show don't Tell:** Use sensory details strategically, not constantly.
 One strong sensory detail per paragraph maximum.
 Ask "how would a reader experience this?" but don't overwhelm with sensation.
 When something big is happening, focus on character reactions and dialogue over environmental description.
 **Sensory Overload Check:** Does every paragraph have multiple similes/metaphors?
 Are you describing every sense (sight, sound, smell, taste, touch) in a single scene?
 Cut 70% of sensory descriptions and keep only the most impactful ones.
 Use dialogue to convey details when possible.
 **Pacing & Immersion:** Does each scene linger long enough for emotional impact without drowning in description?
 Avoid sensory overwhelm that slows reading to a crawl.
 Balance vivid detail with story momentum.
 Character actions and dialogue should drive scenes, not environmental descriptions.r###-outline.md)
 - Start each scene with a clear problem or obstacle the characters face.